 Firstly, there is the deep relaxation which I’ve already talked about.
 Once that happens, I think sexuality will arise naturally within a greater landscape of pleasurable relaxation.
 In body terms, I think that engenders a desire for touch, specifically, a desire for genital, clitoral touch.
 So, within embodied pleasurable relaxation, the clitoris actually wants touch: it’s the opposite of regarding the clitoris as a kind of wake up mechanism [the g spot is often regarded in a similar way]

 Second, anal touch bridges what we often feel as the distinction between bodily feelings of sexual arousal and emotional feelings.

 Third, unlike intercourse, there isn’t an expectation or demand about what you should feel.
 You can just feel whatever is, and that’s critically important, because one of the main sources of dissatisfaction is being drawn out of the present moment by comparison and judgement.

 If you’re interested in exploring any of the issues raised here, or have a sexual or intimacy issue which I may be able to assist with, please contact me.
-You’ll have seen from my Home Page that I offer a free 30 minute Zoom consultation.
+You’ll have seen from my Home Page that I offer a free 30 minute Exploratory Zoom consultation.